Shaurya016/Aspect-Based-Opinion-Analysis-of-healthcare-reviews-/README.md

 📊 Dataset

-The project expects a CSV file with drug reviews dataset (from Drugs.com reviews ).
+The project expects a CSV file with drug reviews dataset (from Drugs.com reviews, available on Kaggle).

 Required columns: